-The Motability scheme is designed to get the disabled moving, and we've picked the best cars in five categories by way of a guide
+The Motability scheme is designed to get less able people moving, and we've picked the best cars in six categories by way of a guide

-The Motability scheme is designed to help the disabled get more mobile, and we've picked the best cars on Motability in five categories to help with your purchasing decision.
+The Motability scheme is designed to help disabled people get more mobile, and we've picked the best cars on Motability in six categories to help with your purchase decision.

 How does Motability work?

-The basis of Motability is that the low cost lease deals the scheme offers are financed by the Higher Rate Mobility Component (HRMC) of a recipient’s Disability Living Allowance, or by Personal Independence Payment.
+The basis of Motability is that the low-cost lease deals the scheme offers are financed by the Higher Rate Mobility Component (HRMC) of a recipient’s Disability Living Allowance, or by a Personal Independence Payment.
 People receiving a War Pensioners’ Mobility Supplement (WPMS) or the Armed Forces Independence Payment can lease a car via Motability, too.

 Drivers receiving HRMC are nonetheless advised to double check that the regular PCP deals offered by mainstream dealers haven't overtaken the Motability deals, as they could be even more attractive, especially for low mileage drivers.
 However, if your disability or circumstances mean you haven’t built up a credit history, then Motability is often the only choice available.